-At the right place at the right time.
-It’s freezing cold, but the day is sunny.
-And it is just the right, unfortunately much too short, phase when the autumn leaves still shine from the trees in their full blaze of colour.
-I wondered if the gardeners of Gyeongbokgung Palace in Seoul planted the trees after how they change they colours?
-It almost looks like it, because this cheerful and warm mixture of all imaginable leaf colors is unique and too beautiful to be just coincidence.
-Or it is simply due to the fact that the palace complex itself is very simple.
-No pomp, no gold, no displayed wealth.
-And quite a lot of grey.
-I guess modesty is an ancient Korean trait.
+In the right place at the right time.
+It is freezing cold, but the day is sunny.
+And it is just the right, unfortunately far too short phase, when the autumn leaves still shine from the trees in their full color splendor.
+I wonder if the gardeners of Gyeongbokgung Palace in Seoul planted the trees after that?
+It almost looks like it, because this cheerful warm mixture of all imaginable leaf colors is unique and too beautiful to be just a coincidence.
+Or it may simply be because the palace complex itself is very plain.
+No pomp, no gold, no flaunted wealth.
+And quite a lot of gray.
+Modesty is probably something original to Korea.

-But not only the sea of leaves around the palace is colourful, but also its visitors: Many young Koreans in the greatest traditional costumes swarm through the complex, shoot selfies or giggling in front of their cameras for the most beautiful photo.
+But not only the sea of leaves around the palace is colorful, but also its visitors: Many young Koreans in the most amazing traditional costumes buzz through the complex, taking selfies or draping themselves giggling in front of their cameras for the most beautiful photo.
 They also proudly let themselves be photographed with strangers, because Koreans are really happy from the bottom of their hearts when tourists are interested in their culture.
 Who came up with the disguise and what it is really all about, no one knows.
 But everyone is having fun.
 And free admission.
 Because if you show up in traditional costume, you don’t have to pay admission!
 However, the money saved in this way is usually invested beforehand in the fee for one of the surrounding costume rentals – but so what?

-By the way, I didn’t pay any entrance fee, either, without a costume.
-On the way to the cash desk a Korean woman came towards me and pushed one too many bought tickets into my hand.
+By the way, I didn’t pay an entrance fee either, completely without a costume.
+On the way to the checkout, a Korean woman came up to me and pressed a card I had bought too much into my hand.
 Why?
-Just because.
+Just like that.
 “Take it as a gift.
 You look so nice.
-And enjoy Korea!” and ran away joyfully.
+And enjoy Korea!“and ran away joyfully.
 What a nice, happy people.
 Real.

 Subway Line 3 Gyeongbokgung